IntelCorgi/IntelCorgi.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-## About me
+## Welcome to my blog

 Hello!
 I'm Ryan, but I'm better known online as IntelCorgi.
 I'm an experienced cyber threat intelligence professional with a passion for OSINT and malware reverse engineering.
 I decided to create this blog to share some research projects as I continue down my threat intelligence journey.
-I hope you find it valuable and enjoy reading it as much as I enjoy working on it!
+I hope you find it valuable and enjoy reading it as much as I enjoy working on it.

 #### By the way...